-You wish to be an entrepreneur, but don't know where to start?
-Don’t panic.
-You're not the first person to face this problem.
-Especially because there is no playbook for first-time entrepreneurs.
-One thing is sure though, the roadmap below can point you in the right direction...
+You aspire to be an entrepreneur but don't know where to start?
+There's no need to panic.
+You're not alone in facing this dilemma, as there is no standard playbook for new entrepreneurs.
+However, one thing is certain: the roadmap outlined below can guide you in the right direction.

-Let’s make something perfectly clear before getting started: an entrepreneur isn’t necessarily someone who has the "idea of the century" and manages to raise millions in capital… Micro-entrepreneurs, franchisees, retailers, freelancers, farmers, architects…the type of business is irrelevant.
+Before we dive in, let's clarify a few things.
+Being an entrepreneur doesn't necessarily mean having the "idea of the century" and securing millions in capital.
+Whether you're a micro-entrepreneur, franchisee, retailer, freelancer, farmer, or architect, the type of business type is irrelevant.
 They are all entrepreneurs from the moment they are legally independent and act under their own responsibility.

-To become self-employed in Belgium, and before setting up your business, you must meet certain prerequisite conditions.
+To become self-employed in Belgium, you must meet specific prerequisites.
 You must:

 - be 18 or older;

 - not have been declared incompetent and not be on probation;

 - be able to exercise all of your civil and political rights;

 - be allowed to engage in all activities related to running a self-employed business.

 If you are Belgian or from an EU Member State or from Lichtenstein, Norway, Iceland or Switzerland, you can get started immediately.